 Web-based Reanalyses Intercomparison Tools (WRIT)

-PSD is creating a set of web-based reanalyses comparison tools.
-Our first tool is a monthly plotting page that allows users to plot from various reanalyses.
-Plots include means, anomalies and climatologies.
+Monthly/Seasonal Plotting Page: Allows users to make maps and vertical cross-sections from various reanalyses.
+Statistics include means, anomalies and climatologies.
 Users can also difference the various reanalyses for all three types of statistics (for any overlapping date in the reanalyses).
-Composites (averaging multiple dates) are available as well.
-We will add the ability to use our available climate timeseries (e.g. PNA) or your own time series to composite on.
+Composites (averaging multiple dates) are also available.

-Our third tool is a trajectory generator.
-It allows users to plot forward and backward trajectories from different reanalyses (currently NCEP R1, NCEP R2, and 20CR with more planned).
+Trajectory Generator: Allows users to plot forward and backward air trajectories from different reanalyses (currently NCEP R1, NCEP R2, and 20CR, and ERA-Interim).
 Users can plot the trajectories of one or more levels on a single plot.
 The output is plotted on a map and is available as netCDF and as KMZ files suitable for Google Earth.

-Our fourth tool is a distribution analyzer.
-It allows users to plot and compare the distributions of daily data during a season from different sources including different reanalyses (currently NCEP R1 and 20CR) and observed data.
-By using it, users can see where values have fallen historically and can see how different distribution assumptions impact the tails of the distribution.
+Distribution Analyzer: Allows users to plot and compare the distributions of daily data during a season from different sources including different reanalyses (currently NCEP R1 and 20CR) and observed data.
+Users can see where data values have fallen historically and can see how different distribution assumptions impact the tails of the distribution.

 We are exploring the feasibility of various tools.
 The features we hope to have are: